SELECT

 Query hints

-Users can specify any query hints to help Materialize optimize query planning more efficiently.
+Users can specify query hints to help Materialize optimize queries.

 The following query hints are valid within the OPTION